MBCProject/mbc-markdown/persistence/system-firmware.md

 System Firmware
 ===============
-Malware may overwrite the the system firmware with malicious firmware that is difficult to detect and/or enables persistence.
+Malware may overwrite the system firmware with malicious firmware that is difficult to detect and/or enables persistence.

 see ATT&CK: [**System Firmware**](https://attack.mitre.org/techniques/T1019/).